angie-clavijo-desarrollo/printf/README.md

 <p align= "center">
 <h2>Description</h2>
-This proyect show the basic way how it works, the printf function.
+This repository show the basic way how it works, the [printf] function.
 We have done this function, making out whith differents own cases.
 We are going to evaluate this cases: